mrmrs/writing/_posts/2013-12-10-vim-as-a-design-tool.md

 TL;DR: Touching the mouse is bad for productivity.
 Do it as little as possible or not at all.

-There are some things you should know before we really get started.
+There are some things you should know before we get started.

 I am one of the laziest people you will ever meet.<br>
 I am a designer by trade.<br>
-I don't have a background in computer science.<br>
-My degree is in studio art and it's from a small school in Ohio.<br>
+I didn't study computer science in college.
+I studied studio art.<br>

 I might talk about some technical things, but remember all I'm trying to do is figure out how to